nevanscott/uxui0120/_homework/information-architecture/desirability-testing.md

 due: 21
 ---

-In order to understand Contextual Inquiry and other research topics in more depth, please watch the below two videos.
-The first one is more theoretical and the second one is a practical example.
-Then read the four short readings to learn more about research methods.
+In order to prepare for Desirability Testing class, please watch the below video and read the two articles.

 Videos
 --------